James Lesesne Wells

-James Lesesne Wells (November 2, 1902 – January 20, 1993) was an African-American graphic artist and painter associated with the Harlem Renaissance.
+James Lesesne Wells (November 2, 1902 – January 20, 1993) was an African American graphic artist, print-maker, and painter associated with the Harlem Renaissance.
 He was an influential art professor at Howard University from 1929 to 1968 and is considered a pioneer in modern art education.

 Early life and education

-Wells was born on November 2, 1902, in Atlanta, Georgia.
-His father was a Baptist minister and his mother taught school.
+Wells was born on November 2, 1902, in Atlanta, Georgia, in the United States.
+His father, Frederick W. Wells, was a Baptist minister while his mother, Hortensia Ruth Lesesne Wells, taught school.
 When he was young, his family moved to Florida.

 Wells's first experience in art was assisting his mother with her kindergarten art class.
 When Wells was thirteen years old, he won two prizes in art at the Florida State Fair, a first prize in painting and a second prize in woodworking.
-Wells went on to attend Lincoln University in Pennsylvania, and later attended Columbia University in New York City, majoring in art studies.
-Wells later studied art at the National Academy of Design.
+Wells attended Lincoln University of Pennsylvania for one year before transferring to Teachers College, Columbia University in New York City, where he earned a bachelor's degree in art education.
+He subsequently studied art at the National Academy of Design.